smilingrumia/pixiv-extraction/README.md

  Original images are just downloaded.

 **Ugoira**
+ In short, is a VFR mjpeg as .mp4 that mpv can play. is NOT gif, apng, webm or lossy mp4.

  .mp4 will be make using original Ugoira images,
  with NO re-encoding or such thing.
   And  can be reversed to original images with: